propublica/il-ticket-loader/README.md

 Currently, you must have access to the source data for this project, which is different from what's available in the [ProPublica Data Store](https://www.propublica.org/datastore/dataset/chicago-parking-ticket-data).
 The source data includes improperly quoted fields and a handful of duplicate rows that the loader accounts for.
 It also includes license plate numbers which we obscure in the public data release with a hashing function, and joins in geographic data that is handled via database relations in this case.

-To recieve access to the source data used by the repo, contact ProPublica by [creating an issue](https://github.com/propublica/il-ticket-loader/issues/new) in this repository and we'll be in touch.
+To receive access to the source data used by the repo, contact ProPublica by [creating an issue](https://github.com/propublica/il-ticket-loader/issues/new) in this repository and we'll be in touch.

 If you have access to our S3 bucket, you can run: